istio/istio.io/content/en/docs/setup/additional-setup/external-controlplane/index.md

 $ istioctl install -f remote-config-cluster.yaml --context="${CTX_REMOTE_CLUSTER}"
 {{< /text >}}

-**NOTE: You will see errors during the install and the ingress gateway will not start.
+**NOTE:** You will see errors during the install and the ingress gateway will not start.
 This is expected until you install the external control plane in the next section.

 ### Set up the control plane in the external cluster

-Create a remote secret to allow the external control plane in `external_cluster` to access the `remote_cluster`:
+The control plane in the external cluster needs access to the remote cluster to discover services, endpoints, and pod attributes.
+Create a secret with credentials to access the remote cluster’s `kube-apiserver` and install it in the external cluster.

 {{< text bash >}}
 $ kubectl create sa istiod-service-account -n external-istiod --context="${CTX_EXTERNAL_CLUSTER}"